JephyBoii/CW2024/README.md

 In level two, the boss shield would not be properly displayed as there was nothing relating displaying the shield in level view to the boss needing the shield to be activated. to fix this, I overrode the updatelevelview() function in level two to check when the boss needed the shield to be active and called the showShield() function in its levelview.

-Apparently all the hitboxes/sizes of teh actual images were much larger than what we see in game because of transparent elemnts of those imaages. to fix this, i simply replaced every image, taking into account the transparent parts and scaling everything properly.
+Apparently all the hitboxes/sizes of the actual images were much larger than what we see in game because of transparent elemnts of those imaages. to fix this, i simply replaced every image, taking into account the transparent parts and scaling everything properly.

+error when deploying project through maven. no fix.

+JUnit testing was unbelieveably tiring and tedious, I encountered many errors such as failing to initialize graphics and much much more relating to testing on a javaFX project. eventually, through the implementation of testFX, i was able to successfully implement test cases... to some extent. the tests do work; they pass and fail when they should. just as i finished writing this, the junit tests no longer work. cause: unknown. nothing has been changed.